Jesson-jiaxuanli/Meta2Data/README.md

 ## Features

-- **Metadata Download and pre-clean**: Search, download and pre-clean for metadata from NCBI and CNCB databases by keywords or provied bioproject id
+- **Metadata Download and Pre-clean**: Search, download, and pre-clean metadata from NCBI and CNCB databases by keywords or provided BioProject ID
-- **Multi-Platform Support**: Automatic detection and processing of Illumina, PacBio, Ion Torrent, and 454 sequencing platforms(ONT not supported)
+- **Multi-Platform Support**: Automatic detection and processing of Illumina, PacBio, Ion Torrent, and 454 sequencing platforms (ONT not supported)
 - **Smart Primer Detection**: Automatic primer detection and trimming for amplicon data
 - **QIIME2 Integration**: Seamless integration with QIIME2 2024.10 for downstream analysis
 - **Taxonomy Assignment**: GreenGenes2 taxonomy classification and phylogenetic tree generation